-- (a) possess an approved degree, diploma or equivalent qualification, plus a minimum of two years' work experience; or - (b) submit such evidence of general or professional qualification or evidence of like in work experience that will satisfy the School Board, School of Social and Workplace Development that the applicant possesses the educational preparation and capacity to pursue graduate studies. - 2. (a) A candidate shall enrol in units selected from and in accordance with the Schedule of Units attached to these Rules ("the Schedule"). - (b) The Head, School of Social and Workplace Development may permit a candidate to enrol in a unit or units other than those specified in the Schedule. - 3.
+- (a) possess an approved degree, diploma or equivalent qualification, plus a minimum of two (2) years' work experience; or - (b) submit such evidence of general or professional qualification or evidence of like in work experience that will satisfy the School Board, School of Social and Workplace Development that the applicant possesses the educational preparation and capacity to pursue graduate studies. - 2. (a) A candidate shall enrol in units selected from and in accordance with the Schedule of Units attached to these Rules ("the Schedule"). - (b) The Head, School of Social and Workplace Development may permit a candidate to enrol in a unit or units other than those specified in the Schedule.

+- 278 - 3.
 Repealed. - 4.
-Subject to these Rules, a candidate shall: - (a) complete the units for the Graduate Diploma over a period of not less than four semesters provided that the Head of School may exempt a candidate from this requirement; - (b) be enrolled in not more than two (2) units per semester provided that in exceptional circumstances the Head of School may exempt a candidate from such requirements; - be entitled to be awarded the Graduate Diploma when eight (8) units have been completed;
+Subject to these Rules, a candidate shall: - (a) complete the units for the Graduate Diploma over a period of not less than four (4) semesters provided that the Head of School may exempt a candidate from this requirement; - (b) be enrolled in not more than two (2) units per semester provided that in exceptional circumstances the Head of School may exempt a candidate from such requirements; - (c) be entitled to be awarded the Graduate Diploma when eight (8) units have been completed; - (d) have completed a unit when either: - (i) a grade indicating satisfactory completion of the unit has been attained as prescribed in Assessment and Examination Rule 9; or - (ii) the candidate has been granted advanced standing in that unit. - 5.
+A candidate who has completed one or more units and who, with the prior approval of the School Board, completes one or more units at an appropriate institution may be granted credit of not more than four (4) units towards the Graduate Diploma provided that the unit or units so completed are considered by the School Board to be equivalent to a unit or units in the Schedule.

+The School Board may grant additional advanced standing on the basis of units undertaken through the Centre for Professional Development of the School of Social and Workplace Development.

-- 284 - (d) have completed a unit when either: - a grade indicating satisfactory completion of the unit has been attained as prescribed in Assessment and Examination Rule 9; or - (ii) advanced standing has been granted in that unit. - 5.
-A candidate who has completed one or more units and who, with the prior approval of the School Board, completes one or more units at an appropriate institution may be granted credit of not more than four (4) units towards the Graduate Diploma provided that the unit or units so completed are considered by the School Board to be equivalent to a unit or units in the Schedule. - The School Board may grant advanced standing: - (a) of not more than four (4) units to: - (i) a graduate of an appropriate institution or a person with equivalent qualifications; or - (ii) a person who has completed successfully work or units toward an award of an appropriate institution or equivalent qualification; - (iii)a person who has completed the requirements for the Graduate Certificate of Training and Development may be granted advanced standing in up to four units: - (b) up to a maximum of two (2) units, or equivalent modules, to a graduate candidate on the basis of demonstrated industry experience;
+- The School Board may grant advanced standing: - (a) of not more than four (4) units to: - (i) a graduate of an appropriate institution or a person with equivalent qualifications; or - (ii) a person who has completed successfully work or units toward an award of an appropriate where work or units so completed are considered to be equivalent to a unit or units in the Schedule.

+- institution or equivalent qualification; - (iii)a person who has completed the requirements for the Graduate Certificate of Training and Development may be granted advanced standing in up to four (4) units; - (b) up to a maximum of two (2) units, or equivalent modules, to a graduate candidate on the basis of demonstrated industry experience;